 The initial backup of the source, on-prem database will use RMAN Compression.
 It will drastically reduce the size of the backup, and thus the amount of data that you must transport to the cloud.
 And the really good thing: ZDM can use RMAN Compression even if you don’t have a license for the Advanced Compression Option.
-You are allowed to use RMAN Compression with ZDM for migration purposes without paying license for Advanced Compression Option.
+Check the documentation for details on the restricted use license.

 You can customize the RMAN backup.
 You know your system best, so it is possible to tweak the number of RMAN channels used and the compression algorithm applied.
 Default is 10 and medium.